 Signs of Stress in Axolotls

 There are a number of different ways you can identify that an axolotl is experiencing stress, discomfort, or illness.
 The following is an incomplete list of symptoms to look for that indicate your pet is unhappy or sick.
-If you are unsure about some aspect of your axolotl’s behavior, read our guide titled Signs of Stress and Illness in Axolotls, then contact a specialist or consult the Axolotl Planet team for guidance.
+If you are unsure about some aspect of your axolotl’s behavior, read our #1 Guide to Axolotl Sickness and Health, then contact a specialist or consult the Axolotl Planet team for guidance.

 - Loss of Appetite

 - Deterioration of Gills